liamblake/liamblake.github.io/_pages/experience.md

 Here are a few pieces of anonymous student feedback on my teaching, as surveyed each semester:

+> "Liam genuinely cares.
+His tutorials actively encourage student participation as we work through problems together, with him providing intuitive explanations to help in understanding not only the processes, but the physical interpretation and a general understanding of the underlying principles.
+His assignment feedback is well thought out and at times quite detailed, showing genuine effort to give helpful and constructive feedback.
+He has been a highlight of the course throughout the semester"

 > "Very engaging and was very approachable.
 Tried to make the course more interesting with his charisma."

 > "Liam creates an interactive and engaging environment in tutorials.
 I appreciate his personal experiences and opinions that he shares, to make the content more applicable.
 Liam also provides really kind and constructive feedback."